Protocentral/protocentral_sensything/docs/connecting-sensors.md

 - **Laboratory or Research**
 - **Industrial**

-In case of Sensything, Analog and Qwiic sensors can be connected.
+In the case of Sensything, Analog and Qwiic sensors can be connected.

 **Analog**

 An Analog sensor has the ability to measure the variable in a continuous manner and by detecting the proportional value.
-In other words Analog is directly related to precision.
+In other words, Analog is directly related to precision.
 To enhance this capability the Sensything has an inbuilt 24-bit ADC called ADS1220 for quick and precision based sensor readings.
-In case your projects are reliant on accurate and precision values for your varied proects then look no further.
+In case your projects are reliant on accurate and precision values for your varied projects then look no further.

 You can find Analog sensor experiments in